doc-metrix/schema/README.md

 ## Contributing

 To contribute to this schema, see the contributing [guide](https://github.com/doc-metrix/contributing).
-Any updates to the specification should be tagged.
+Any updates to the schema should be tagged.

 ``` bash
 $ git tag -a <major.minor.patch> -m "[UPDATE] version."